OfficeXApp/iframe-demo/examples/01_Anonymous_IFrame/README.md

 # Anonymous IFrame

+Give your users a file management UI without code.
+Pure clientside, with offline capabilities and free cloud.
+Easy to integrate in 2 mins.
+Ideal for quick prototypes or adding basic file features to any website without a backend.

 This example shows how to initialize an anonymous IFrame with OfficeX in pure HTML.
 Simply copy paste the below code into any HTML file inside your `<body>`

 ```html